clicon/clixon-controller-docs/transactions.rst

 After (9) above it is possible to add an extra step (compiler-option):

-10. The new config is retreived from the device and is installed on the controller
+10. The new config is retrieved from the device and is installed on the controller

 Use the show transaction command to get details about transactions::